cncf/tag-env-sustainability/projects/glossary/glossary.md

 #### **Net Zero**

 Stands for zero-carbon emission.
 This means that a company that causes carbon emissions needs to store or neutralize the same amount of carbon.
-In the best case scenario, an organization doesn‘t cause carbon pollution at all.
+In the best case scenario, an organization doesn't cause carbon pollution at all.

 ### O